I Blocked Pages from Rankings.I Meant to Block Links.

 But then you realize you've been using it wrong for months, and Google's been crawling those pages anyway, wasting budget.

-I was using noindex on pages I wanted to exist (like internal tool pages) when I should've been using nofollow on outbound links I didn't want to pass authority to. com/search/docs/fundamentals/seo-starter-guide) breaks down the actual use cases, and it's way simpler than I thought.
+I was using noindex on pages I wanted to exist, like internal tool pages, when I should've been using nofollow on outbound links I didn't want passing authority.
+Google's SEO starter guide breaks down the actual use cases, and it's simpler than I thought.

 The real cost isn't the tag itself, it's the confusion.
-You block the wrong thing, waste crawl budget on pages that shouldn't be indexed, and miss the actual links that are leaking your authority.
+You block the wrong thing, waste crawl budget on pages that shouldn't be indexed, and miss the actual links leaking your authority.

 Understanding which one solves which problem changes how you approach your SEO strategy entirely.

-Worth trying: Audit your robots.txt and meta tags together.
-List pages with noindex tags, then ask: "Do I want Google to crawl this, just not rank it?"
+Audit your robots.txt and meta tags together.
+For each page with a noindex tag, ask: do I want Google to crawl this, just not rank it?
 If yes, keep noindex.
-If no, use robots.txt to block crawling instead.
+If no, block crawling in robots.txt instead.
 It's a 15-minute shift that reclaims crawl budget.